ChiefGuap/ChiefGuap/README.md

 ## 🚀 Projects

+### Baddi Coach - Badminton Coach
+- Built for the UC Davis Club Badmintion team aimed at improving one's serve and player movement on the court
+- Live feedback based on player's stance and an AI chatbot aimed to naswering any badmintion related question
+- Be able to break down game film and learn from your own games

 ### Player Props - 2024 HackDavis Hackathon
 - Web-based application for NBA player analysis
 - Tech stack: Flask, Matplotlib, Pandas, NumPy, Scikit-Learn, HTML, CSS, JavaScript